 When you are reading a book, a new section begins on a new line, with space between.
 Band-in-a-Box does that for chords too.
-Whenever a new section occurs (a part marker), we start the new section on a new line and draw a grey line above to clearly mark the new section.
+Whenever a new section (a part marker) occurs, we start the new section on a new line and draw a grey line above to clearly mark the new section.
 A section can be as short as 2 bars.
 You will see each section on a new line so that the form of the song is easier to see.
-The feature is configurable and optional.
+The feature is configurable and optional with the "New line for every section" setting in the Display Options dialog.
+You can also set the minimum number of bars that is required to start a new line with the "minimum section" setting.
+For example, if this is set to 8, then there won't be a new line for the next part marker if that section has only 4 bars.